 Because of our sins and the wiles of the enemy, we sometimes lose sight of the true meaning of love and its application to our daily lives.
 As a result, we choose to love things that immediately give us material gain and happiness.
 We love money, and the dollar becomes our god.

-When we forsake to love God, pain, trouble, and tragedy arise.
-The Devil reigns king in our hearts, and we give up the most important eternity in favor of the temporary.
+When we forsake loving God, pain, trouble, and tragedy arise.
+The devil reigns king in our hearts, and we give up the most important eternality in favor of the temporary.
 Our character also becomes tainted with spiritual flaws and immorality.
-Idolatry is the deep affection for things other than loving God.
+Idolatry is a deep affection for things other than God.

 Conclusion